 A letter was provided to SWT USACE on July 10, 2019 from ODEQ, which waived the water quality certification for 1.25 million cys of dredged material and 550 acres of Waters of the U.S. disposal.
-It is USACE's intention to have the approximate addition of 350,000 cys of dredged material and 33.8 acres of wetland impacts either waived under the same considerations or achieve water quality certification for these additional impacts.
+The addition of 350,000 cys of dredged material and 33.8 acres of wetland impacts are also covered under the waiver letter because the intention of the letter was to waive the overall effects of the Emergency Action.
 The 2019 waiver can be found as an attachment to Appendix C - Clean Water Act Section 404(b)(1) Analysis.